Paul Goldschmidt Player Props: Cardinals vs. White Sox

-On Friday, Paul Goldschmidt (.302 on-base percentage in past 10 games, 68 points below season-long percentage) and the St. Louis Cardinals face the Chicago White Sox, whose starting pitcher will be Dylan Cease.
-First pitch is at 8:10 PM ET.
+After hitting .308 with two home runs, three walks and six RBI in his past 10 games, Paul Goldschmidt and the St. Louis Cardinals take on the Chicago White Sox (who will start Touki Toussaint) at 2:10 PM ET on Saturday.

-He had a hitless performance in his previous game (0-for-5) against the Marlins.
+He racked up three hits (going 3-for-5) in his last game against the White Sox.

 Paul Goldschmidt Game Info & Props vs. the White Sox